hamedmakian2018/chest_ct_cancer_detection/README.md

 --------------------------------------------------------------------------------
 # Seventh Commit
+- Update  requirements.txt with the necessary libraries.
 - Create a file named setup.py  to package our code.
+- Run below code to install added library in requirements.txt

  In Python Environment: (VSCode terminal) pip install -e .